ZeroW

 This systemic innovation approach is based on the development of a core demonstrative environment supporting nine Systemic Innovation Living Labs (SILLS) along the value chain, complemented by assessment activities to ensure a long-term environmental and economic sustainability of zero-FLW solutions and a just transition towards a near-zero FLW system.

-For more information, check out the project webpage on the European Commission website
+For more information, check out the project website.

 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101036388